mvysny/karibu8-helloworld-application/README.md

 - You will find the WAR file in `build/libs/karibu-helloworld-application.war`

 This will allow you to quickly start the example app and allow you to do some basic modifications.
-For real development we recommend Intellij IDEA Ultimate, please see below for instructions.

 ## Client-Side compilation

-The generated maven project is using an automatically generated widgetset by default.
+The project is using an automatically generated widgetset by default.
-When you add a dependency that needs client-side compilation, the maven plugin will automatically generate it for you.
+When you add a dependency that needs client-side compilation, the Vaadin Gradle plugin will automatically generate it for you.
 Your own client-side customisations can be added into package "client".